bitcoin-dev-project/warnet/docs/persistence.md

 Persistence is configured per-node in the network graph definition.
 Add a `persistence` section to any node's configuration.
 This creates a new PVC for that node, which is then mounted to the appropriate data directory inside the container.

 Also add `restartPolicy: Always` to the node's configuration to ensure that the pod is restarted if it is deleted or crashes.
 This is important to ensure proper restart after restart of the kubernetes cluster.
+If there is a risk of hard resets of the cluster, add `reindex=1` to bitcoin_core config to reindex the blockchain on startup and fix potential corrupted chain state.

 ### Bitcoin Core Node